mg979/vim-packs/Readme.md

 ## Vim support plugin

+You can run the shell command from vim, in a terminal buffer if supported:

+    Vpacks [arguments]

 **NOTE**: the following commands aren't necessary for the plugins to work, if you put them in your `pack/*/start/` directories.
 They actually **require** that you keep your plugins in the `pack/*/opt/` directories.